Nikolaj-K/NOS-voting-system-research/thought-dump.md

 # "Voting Paper" section Abstract (notes, comments upfront)

 ## Terminology and fundamental notions
+1) Resources

-1) Basic summary of
+2) Basic summary of
 	* what we want to design.
 	* companies that have something similar.
 	* what's different here
 		a) blockchain consensus
 		b) dApp rankings

-1.1) Gain from being votes high up.
+		c) Gain from being votes high up.

-2) We're first going to give an overview of properties of voting systems (viewed on their own).
+3) We're first going to give an overview of
+	* properties of voting systems (viewed on their own)
+	* (differentiation between) popular existing voting systems.

-3) Then rule out and classify for the means of a) and b)
+4) Then rule out and classify for the means of a) and b)

-4) Differentiate between existing voting systems (that exhibit properties).

-5) Also point out how those apply for the other companies.
+5) Also point out how those apply for other companies.
+TODO

 6) Propose an algorithm based on our considerations.